BALTIC AMBER

-Origin and Supply
+Origin & Supply

 Prized for their healing properties and historical importance, these stones are mainly found in the areas near the Baltic Sea, Europe.
 Dated back from 44 million years, the stones are considered to be formed out of resins from trees.
 It is also the reason why that when they’re burnt, they emanate a humid, forest-like pine smell.
 Baltic Ambers also rate 5-6 on the Mohs scale of hardness, which means that they can be easily scratched and broken.
 Therefore, you need to take care of your jewellery.

-Facts about Baltic Amber
+Facts About Baltic Amber

 - Baltic Amber is actually the stone shown the famous movie “Jurassic Park,” where they retrieve the DNA for making dinosaurs.